how-to

 How do I update an Excel org chart when someone changes roles?

 Open the Text Pane (click the arrow on the SmartArt edge), find the person, edit their text or use Tab/Shift+Tab to change their position.
-For frequent updates, maintaining separate source data and reimporting (via CSV) is more reliable.
+For frequent updates, maintaining separate source data and reimporting the spreadsheet is more reliable.

 Can I create an org chart from an Excel employee list automatically?

 Not within Excel itself.
-The workaround is to export your Excel data as CSV, then import it into a tool designed for this.
-Org Chart Studio maps columns to name, title, and manager fields, then generates the chart automatically.
+The workaround is to upload your Excel file to a tool designed for this.
+Org Chart Studio reads .xlsx (and CSV) directly, maps columns to name, title, and manager fields, then generates the chart automatically.